Nominations Period

 Campaign period

 This is the period where candidates can openly campaign in the elections.
-Campaigning must conform to the election rules as outlined in the Elections by-law and regulations made under the Elections Policy.
+Campaigning must conform to the election rules as outlined in the Elections by-law and regulations made under the Elections by-law.

 Voting Period

-The days the membership votes for their Student Association Executive, Board of Directors, and the Student Governor.
+The days the membership votes for their Student Association board members.
 Voting starts at 9:00 a.m. on the first day of voting and ends at 5:00 p.m. on the last day.
-Election results are posted at around 6:00 p.m. on the last day of voting on the SA website and Instagram.
+Election results are posted at after the close of voting on the SA website and Instagram.

 • Director of Student Experience